 This section of the report provides the student's overall scale score and performance level (refer to Section 2.1).
-Students receive an overall scale score and based on that score, are placed in one of four performance levels, with Level 4 indicating the student exceeded expectations and Level 1 indicating the student partially met expectations.
+Students receive an overall scale score and based on that score, are placed in one of four performance levels, with Level 4 indicating a Distinguished Learner and Level 1 indicating a Beginning Learner.